aksholokhov/pysr3/README.md

 # Here we use SR3-empowered LASSO, but many other popular regularizers are also available
 # See the glossary of models for more details.
 model = LinearL1ModelSR3()
-# We will search for the best model_name over the range of strengths for the regularizer
+# We will search for the best model over the range of strengths for the regularizer
 params = {
     "lam": loguniform(1e-1, 1e2)
 }